 Enjoy a holiday break in Northumberland, with this cosy property as your chosen base.

 Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC, ground floor cloakroom with WC.
 Kitchen/diner.
 Utility.
-Sitting room with multi-fuel stove.
+Sitting room with double sofa bed and multi-fuel stove.

 About the location